GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

   - **Reliability**: Port scans may be conducted for non-malicious purposes therefore this alert may be responsible for false-positives.
 This is a medium reliability alert.

-### Suggestions for Going Further (Optional)
-_TODO_:
-- Each alert above pertains to a specific vulnerability/exploit.
-Recall that alerts only detect malicious behavior, but do not stop it.
-For each vulnerability/exploit identified by the alerts above, suggest a patch.
-E.g., implementing a blocklist is an effective tactic against brute-force attacks.
-It is not necessary to explain _how_ to implement each patch.

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
-In addition to watching for occurrences of such threats, the network should be hardened against them.
-The Blue Team suggests that IT implement the fixes below to protect the network:
-- Vulnerability 1
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 2
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 3
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_